Saurabhd16/addtolist.github.io/README.md

 - CSS for styling the user interface and enhancing...
 - JavaScript for implementing interactivity and managing...
 - Firebase for storing data.

+## Demo
+-For a live demonstration of the Interactive Shopping Cart with Firebase integration, please visit https://saurabhd16.github.io/addtolist.github.io/.